e7711bbear/e7711bbear.github.io/pirates-way/pirates-way.md

 #### Time is never spent

-You don't spend time because time is **being spent at a steady rate continuously without you being able to control the flow**.
+You don't spend time because time is **being spent at a steady rate continuously, without you being able to control the flow**.
 You only get to control what you do as the time is being spent.

 Understanding this fully, and accepting it, allows you to deal with many situations you would otherwise probably try to bargain with.